Some things are worse than getting fired.

 Human Resources has been optioned for film or TV adaptation by Mace Neufeld Productions, producers of The Omen, The Sum of All Fears, The Hunt for Red October, Patriot Games, Invictus, and many other successful titles.

-Author’s note: Many readers have told me Human Resources is the scariest of my books, so far.
+Many readers have told me Human Resources is the scariest of my books.
 It’s based on one of my recurring childhood nightmares.
 I’ve received a number of critical reviews claiming that the story content is too gruesome.
-I’ve taken this as flattery, because HR’s most disturbing scenes include no details or explicit portrayals that could be defined as gruesome.
+I’ve taken this as flattery, because the story’s most disturbing scenes include no details or explicit portrayals that could be defined as gruesome.
 I can only shrug and suggest that the implications in this story somehow trigger these visceral reactions.
 The story happens at some future point when Morana has abandoned her sense of social justice.
 The Prey for Us series will include multiple books leading to Human Resources.
 This story contains no references to the other books and can be read in any order.

 Get a chilling, bonus chapter that will unveil the mystery of how Dr. Pradin was abducted.